Teacher2Coder/README-CS/README.md

 - [Questions](#questions)

 ## Installation
 Ensure that you have the .NET SDK installed on your device.
-If not, click this link to go to Microsoft's website to get more information.
+If not, click [this link](https://dotnet.microsoft.com/en-us/download) to go to Microsoft's website to get more information.

 ## Usage
-Add usage instructions here.
+To use the README Generator:

+1. Ensure you have the .NET SDK installed on your machine
+2. Navigate to the project directory in your terminal
+3. Run the application using the command: `dotnet run`
+4. Follow the interactive prompts to provide:
+   - Project name
+   - GitHub username
+   - Email address
+   - Project description
+   - Installation instructions
+   - License type (choose from the provided options)
+   - Contribution guidelines
+5. The application will automatically generate a README.md file in the current directory

+The generated README.md will include all the necessary sections with your provided information, formatted according to standard markdown conventions.

+For added utility, create an alias in your bashprofile following this convention: ```dotnet run <enter path to README-Generator here>```.
+This will allow you to use this application in whatever directory that you happen to be working in.
+Any generated README.md will be placed in your current directory.

 ## Contributing
 If anyone wishes to contribute to the project, open an issue on the repository page on Github or send me an email.
 My Github and email are both found below.